katalisha/katalisha.github.io/_posts/2014-04-09-Hackathon-runner.markdown

 One last thing
 Before you get there have a pitch ready for yourself.
 You're going to be meeting a lot of new people so be ready to introduce yourself a lot.

-Good luck, see you at the next hackathon
+Good luck, see you at the next hackathon.